HOSTED-POWER/docs-turbostack-app/TurboStack Platform/howto_newuser.md

 **admin**: Full access to ALL server databases.
 **read-only**: Read-only access to the specific application database.

-(*) Lets Encrypt certificates can only be validated of the selected hostnames already have the proper DNS settings to point them to the server.
+(*) Let's Encrypt certificates can only be validated if the selected hostnames already have the proper DNS settings to point them to the server.
 If this condition is not met, the validation will fail, and publishing will throw an error!
 If you cannot adjust DNS, but you do need HTTPS, you can choose a self-signed certificate and change it to Let's Encrypt whenever you're ready.

 (**) The app type should match the CMS or framework that will be installed on this environment, and automatically applies some application-specific configuration.
 Can't find your CMS of framework in this list?
 Contact us!